BenRKarl/coverage_reportr/README.md

 # README

 One thing every public relations professional has had to deal with is compiling coverage reports.
 This process typically involves searching for articles and then pasting information piece-by-piece into an excel grid.
-Now **Coverage Reportr** helps to simplify that process by automating most of the data entry and allowing multiple users to collaborate on a single report.
+Now **Coverage Reportr** helps simplify that process by automating most of the data entry and allowing multiple users to collaborate on a single report.
 You can even download your reports to .csv and send them as attachments or use the data for other applications.

 **Once you have an account you can create a coverage report:**